kschaef/UT-sci-comp/README.md

 The .png for these plots, along with the data files for creating the plots, will be stored in the `bin` folder with the executable.

+If you would like to run the code in parallel, simply call `make parallel`, which will generate `bin/abc_parallel.exe` for you.
+The options are the same as in the serial case.
+However, you need to set the number of threads with `export OMP_NUM_THREADS=3` or however many threads you would like.